JetBrains/kotlin-web-site/pages/docs/reference/java-to-kotlin-interop.md

 `@JvmStatic` annotation can also be applied on a property of an object or a companion object making its getter and setter methods be static members in that object or the class containing the companion object.

+## Visibility

+The Kotlin visibilities are mapped to Java in the following way:

+* `private` members are compiled to `private` members;
+* `private` top-level declarations are compiled to package-local declarations;
+* `protected` remains `protected` (note that Java allows accessing protected members from other classes in the same package and Kotlin doesn't, so Java classes will have broader access to the code);
+* `internal` declarations become `public` in Java.
+Members of `internal` classes go through name mangling, to make it harder to accidentally use them from Java and to allow overloading for members with the same signature that don't see each other according to Kotlin rules;
+* `public` remains `public`.

 ## KClass

 Sometimes you need to call a Kotlin method with a parameter of type `KClass`.